vmfmyot/VR-Cat-Museum/README.md

 This project was made by [Sidonie Minodier](https://github.com/shidowe), [Victoria Myot](https://github.com/vmfmyot), and [Gleda Uisetiawan](https://www.linkedin.com/in/gledaui/), 1st year HCI Master students at Paris-Saclay University.
 ## Project Description

-This project aims to stimulate an interactive virtual museum visit.
+This project aims to simulate an interactive virtual museum visit.
 The objective of such a VR-based experience is to enrich and enhance visitors’ engagement during museum exhibitions or excursions.
-In addition, VR makes it possible for visitors to explore inaccessible, hard-to-reach places and to recreate sites and artefacts that were destroyed long ago.
+In addition, VR makes it possible for visitors to explore inaccessible, hard-to-reach places and to recreate sites and artifacts that were destroyed long ago.
 Interactive exhibits designed for both adults and children can further support learning by providing engaging ways to discover the history of an artifact or a ruin.
 \